ragAgar/geopandas_go_to_destination_simulation/README.md

 Red points is goal.

-Green points is people agent to go minimum distance red point walking on road.
+Green points is people agent to go to minimum distance red point by walking on road.

 ![audio_visualizer](https://github.com/ragAgar/geopandas_go_to_destination_simulation/blob/master/save/to_github_readme.gif)